Home Remedies and Natural Cures

-The Benefits of Walnuts
+Benefits of Walnuts – Health and Nutritional Benefits

-walnuts The benefits of walnuts have been known for centuries and have been useful in sustaining good health for just as long.
+The benefits of walnuts have been known for centuries and have been useful in sustaining good health for just as long.
 As it grows on a beautiful tree with leaves and bark that are also good for natural cures and home remedies, the nut and tree parts can be used for both internal and external treatments.
 In fact, the leaves and bark of the walnut tree have astringent properties, which make them particularly effective in maintaining healthy hair and skin.

 Nutritional facts show that, with the exception of peanuts (which are actually legumes), most nuts contend with meat in terms of their protein and nutritional value.
 Understanding this helps health conscious individuals arrange diets according to the benefits of walnut nutrition in the quest to obtain optimal health.

-Nutritional Benefits
+Nutritional Benefits of Walnuts

 Besides protein and a high antioxidant content common to most nuts, the following is a short list of the nutritional facts associated with walnuts: